-- Request withdrawal from the school by meeting with the Head of School - Fill out the withdrawal form indicating the issues leading up to the need for withdraw - If the family desires to be released from the financial obligations of the contract, they must write a letter to the School Board stating reasons for withdrawal and financial release of tuition obligation. - The School Board will decide the financial obligation required by the family
+- Request withdrawal from the school by meeting with the Head of School - Fill out the withdrawal form indicating the issues leading up to the need for withdraw

 III.
 School Culture

 Regents is a Christian community which means that we strive to create a school culture that reflects our faith in Jesus Christ.
 In Matthew 22:37-40, Jesus teaches what we must do to be a true reflection of Him: